-LIDE® STD Liquid Surface Tension Diffuser is an additive for platinum cure silicone rubber that creates a cured silicone piece with greatly reduced surface tension.
+SLIDE™ STD Liquid Surface Tension Diffuser is an additive for platinum cure silicone rubber that creates a cured silicone piece with greatly reduced surface tension.
 Cured silicone slides across itself and different surfaces.
-SLIDE® STD is added as a percentage of Part B. Silicone surface must be exposed to air for 24 hours to bring out slide effect.
+SLIDE™ STD is added as a percentage of Part B. Silicone surface must be exposed to air for 24 hours to bring out slide effect.

 Warning - Allergen; people who are allergic to durian, tree nuts and tree nut derivatives or musk thistle seed should avoid contact with this product.

 Safety - Use in a properly ventilated area ("room size" ventilation).
 Wear safety glasses, long sleeves and rubber gloves to minimize contamination risk.
 Wear vinyl gloves only.
 Latex gloves will inhibit the cure of the rubber.
-Store and use material at room temperature (73ºF/23ºC).
+Store and use material at room temperature 23ºC.
 Warmer temperatures will drastically reduce working time and cure time.
 Storing material at warmer temperatures will also reduce the usable shelf life of unused material.
 These products have a limited shelf life and should be used as soon as possible.

-Weigh out the required amount of Part B.
+1 - Weigh out the required amount of Part B.

-Weigh out and add the required amount of Part A.
+3 - Weigh out and add the required amount of Part A.

-Mix thoroughtly, eliminating all color streaks from the mixture.
+4 - Mix thoroughtly, eliminating all color streaks from the mixture.

-Pour mixture into new, clean mixing container and mix again.
+5 - Pour mixture into new, clean mixing container and mix again.

-Pour rubber into containment field or mold.
+6 - Pour rubber into containment field or mold.

-Low Surface Tension Properties - In order for SLIDE® STD to exhibit it's ultra-low tension properties, the silicone surface must be exposed to air for at least 24 hours.
+Low Surface Tension Properties - In order for SLIDE™ STD to exhibit it's ultra-low tension properties, the silicone surface must be exposed to air for at least 24 hours.
 After material cures for 16 hours, demold immediately and position the casting in such a way that all surfaces comes into contact with air.
 This will allow the material to develop a very low-friction surface.